Personal finance is a skill

 - Finding a cheaper deal on energy

-- Consider what 'luxuries' you can do without
+- Considering what ‘luxuries’ you can do without

 Speaking of luxuries – how many do you have?
 Internet, for example, is a vital part of any home, but are you paying for data allowances you don’t actually need?
 The speeds needed by a home that includes a freelancer and an avid gamer are higher than those needed by a young family, for example.
 Do your research and make sure that you’re getting the best value for your money.